How to get in contact with your TD

 *This article has been written by a parliamentary assistant currently working in Dail Eireann*

-If you’re concerned about an ongoing issue, be it national or local, or if you have a personal problem that you need help with, such as SUSI grants, a social welfare payment or any issue at all, really, this is how you can contact your TD:
+If you’re concerned about an ongoing issue, be it national or local, or if you have a personal problem that you need help with, such as SUSI grants, a social welfare payment or any issue at all, you should feel you can contact your local TD and raise the issue.
+Your TD is in the Dáil to represent you and serve your community, so you should feel that you can confident on issues that are important to you.

 Make sure you contact the appropriate person